Gloucestershire February half term guide

-While the weather leaves a lot to be desired, there's still plenty going on in Gloucestershire this February half term — with SoGlos sharing the best family activities, events and things to do with the kids while schools are closed.
+While the weather leaves a lot to be desired, there's plenty going on in Gloucestershire this February half term — with SoGlos sharing the best family activities, events and things to do with the kids while schools are closed.

-When is February half term 2025?
+When is February half term 2026?

 February half term events in Cheltenham

-February half term at The Brewery Quarter
+February half term activities at The Brewery Quarter

 Why go?